The Book, Comes Alive in Audio

 7. The audio is mixed down and mastered.

-8. The master CD's are burned, ready for duplication or replication.
+8. The master CD's are burned, ready for duplication or replication. (if requested)

 9. Each chapter is converted into high quality MP3 files, ready and compatible with all the Audio Book marketing web sites. ie Amazon.com , Audible.com , iTunes etc.